BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

-# A Snakemake RNA-Seq analysis pipeline relying on Kallisto and Sleuth
+# A Snakemake RNA-Seq pipeline with Kallisto and Sleuth
-mRNA-Seq analysis using Kallisto and Sleuth.

 A snakemake pipeline for the analysis of RNA-seq data that makes use of [Kallisto and sleuth](https://scilifelab.github.io/courses/rnaseq/labs/kallisto).